BCE (3 Tishrei 3338): On the civil

 1960(21st of Elul, 5720): Birthdate of Hungarian composer Leo Weiner.

-1967: Varian Fry passed away.
-Fry was an American journalist who ran a rescue network in Vichy France that helped approximately 2,000 to 4,000 anti-Nazi and Jewish refugees to escape Nazi occupied Europe and the Holocaust.
-Among those Fry aided were the following:
+1967: Fifty-nine year old Varian Fry an American journalist who ran a rescue network in Vichy France that helped approximately 2,000 to 4,000 anti-Nazi and Jewish refugees to escape Nazi occupied Europe and the Holocaust passed away today Among those Fry aided were the following:

 - Hannah Arendt